Bed Bugs and Plastic: Can Bed Bugs Survive in Plastic Objects?

 Wrapping up your mattress is the best solution to protect it against bed bugs.
 Two products caught our attention here, one of them being mattress bags by MovingHost.

 With its thickness of 0.19685 inches, it’s great for providing protection.
-Since it won’t rustle, it’s also great for using it as you sleep, not only for storage.
+Since it won’t rustle, it’s also great for use as you sleep, not only for storage.

 Dimension-wise, we have 60x14x104 inches, which is enough to pack one huge mattress and still overlap.
 Thanks to high-quality seals, this cover can keep out dust, moisture, and air.